hosua/Folder-Organizer-Tool/README.md

 5/27/2021 - Moving files around is now MUCH faster than before. - v0.7-alpha

-5/27/2021 - User now has the option to either move or remove files.
+5/27/2021 - User now has the option to either move or remove files for the first 2 options.
 Unalphabetize folders renamed to extract folders as it is a better description for what it does. - v0.7.1-alpha

 DISCLAIMER: